PMP Exam Time Management Tips And TricksPMP Exam Time...

 Completing PMP practice tests within set time limits while simulating exam conditions is one of the most effective time management strategies for the PMP exam.
 This includes:

-- No breaks for 4 hours straight
+No breaks for 4 hours straight

-- Only using the resources permitted in the exam
+Only using the resources permitted in the exam

-- Self-taught discipline
+Self-taught discipline

-- Using provided, unknown questions
+Using the provided, unknown questions

 My advice is to attempt 3-5 practice exams at a minimum before the actual test.
 After each, evaluate performance with the following questions in mind:

-- What sections took the most time?
+What sections took the most time?

-- What areas did you struggle the most with?
+What areas did you struggle the most with?

-- How many questions did you flag and was that number manageable?
+How many questions did you flag, and was that number manageable?

-- Did you manage to finish before the timer went off or did you feel the need to rush in the end?
+Did you manage to finish before the timer went off, or did you feel the need to rush in the end?

 Enhance Focus